 Why Are Glass Aquariums so Expensive?

-Why is it that a 10 gallon tank can be $10 or $15, a 20 gallon is around $40, and a 30 gal. is in the $70's (at the lowest prices available)?
-If an aquarium is $10 dollars for 10 gallons, shouldn't the 20 gal. be $20, and so forth? *Prices for aquariums have gone up since I wrote this.
+Why is it that a 10-gallon tank can be $10 or $15, a 20-gallon tank is around $40, and a 30-gallon tank is $70+ (at the lowest prices available)?
+If an aquarium is $10 for 10 gallons, shouldn't the 20-gallon tank be $20, and so forth?
+(Please note that prices for aquariums have gone up since this article was originally written.)

-Tempered (toughened) is glass that was melted and cooled quickly, resulting in stronger glass that can hold more gallons.
+- Tempered (toughened) glass was melted and cooled quickly, resulting in stronger glass that can hold more gallons.
 The downside to this glass is if it ever cracks, it shatters, so no drilling.
 This glass is vulnerable at the edges, but otherwise it holds up well for larger tanks.

 Tempered glass is more expensive than plate glass, and so that is why bigger aquariums jump in price; they're made of the strong stuff, tempered.

-Some small aquariums are not even made of glass, like a typical 5 gallon fish tank can be made of cheap plastic, resulting in an even cheaper alternative.
-And then there is a plastic called Acrylic that is stronger than tempered glass and way more expensive too.
+Some small aquariums are not even made of glass, like how a typical 5-gallon fish tank can be made of cheap plastic, resulting in an even cheaper alternative.
+And then there is a plastic called acrylic that is stronger than tempered glass and way more expensive, too.

 And so this is why aquariums can be and usually are pricey.
 When comparing two aquariums and wondering why one is more expensive than the other, it is not just the size that plays a factor.
 Large aquariums are thicker and made of more expensive material than smaller tanks in order to withstand the pressure.